- About Us

 Did you miss the informational seminar on Oregon Sea Grant’s Upcoming Funding Opportunities?
 Learn about our new and existing research funding opportunities by watching a recording of the "Upcoming Oregon Sea Grant Research Funding Opportunities" seminar.

 Competitive research grants are offered every two years, assuming Congressional authorization and appropriation.
-This call invites preliminary proposals from researchers who are affiliated with any Oregon institution of higher education for two-year research projects that address cutting-edge socioeconomic and biophysical science related to important marine and coastal issues.
-We will be funding three to five projects at up to $115,000 per year for each individual project.
+For example, the most recent call (which closed on February 21, 2017) invited preliminary proposals from researchers who were affiliated with any Oregon institution of higher education for two-year research projects that addressed cutting-edge socioeconomic and biophysical science related to important marine and coastal issues.
+We are funding three to five projects at up to $115,000 per year for each individual project.
 Project duration is February 1, 2018, through January 31, 2020.
+Below, for information purposes only, is the request for preliminary proposals.

-For questions about our funding priorities and policies, the scientific aspects of your proposal, the application process and submission system or to subscribe to our RFP notification email list, contact Sarah Kolesar.
+If you have questions about our funding priorities and policies, the scientific aspects of your proposal, the application process and submission system or if you want to subscribe to our RFP notification email list, contact Sarah Kolesar.

 As resources are available, Oregon Sea Grant also offers small, short-term grants to meet pressing research needs between biennial funding cycles.
 Amounts are modest - typically less than $10,000 - and the application and review process is simplified and compressed.
 Researchers may apply at any time.
 Visit our Program Development Grants page for details.